Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: Introduction

 In this work, we address these challenges by constructing Clifford QCAs through two complementary approaches: one based on {\bf topological quantum field theories (TQFTs)} and the other on {\bf invertible subalgebras (ISAs)}.
 In the first approach, we discretize TQFT actions in the cup product formalism on cellulations and realize the corresponding topological phases on the lattice through Pauli stabilizer models.
 In the second approach, we generalize the ISA construction of Ref.~\cite{Haah2023InvertibleSubalgebras} to higher dimensions --- also using the cup product --- extending its applicability to arbitrary cellulations.

 Using these frameworks, we construct explicit $\mathbb{Z}_2$ and $\mathbb{Z}_p$ Clifford QCAs in all spatial dimensions, where $p$ is an odd prime.
 The two approaches yield consistent results, and the resulting families of QCAs align precisely with the predictions of algebraic $L$-groups reported in Ref.~\cite{haah2025topological}, providing strong evidence that our construction captures all non-trivial Clifford classes.
 For each QCA, we further show that some finite power reduces to a finite-depth quantum circuit up to a lattice translation, thereby determining its exact order in the quotient group of QCAs modulo circuits and shifts.
-Moreover, we find that $\mathbb{Z}_2$ Clifford QCAs in $(4k+1)$ spatial dimensions can be disentangled by non-Clifford finite-depth circuits, whereas their $(4k-1)$ counterparts remain intrinsically non-trivial.
+Moreover, we find that $\mathbb{Z}_2$ Clifford QCAs in $(4l{+}1)$ spatial dimensions can be disentangled by non-Clifford finite-depth circuits, whereas their $(4l{-}1)$ counterparts remain intrinsically non-trivial. {\change Tables~\ref{table: Z2 QCA} and~\ref{table: Zp QCA} summarize all $\mathbb{Z}_2$ and $\mathbb{Z}_p$ QCAs constructed in this work.
+The tables list the associated topological actions, indicate whether each QCA is trivialized under non-Clifford finite-depth quantum circuits with shifts, and specify the order of each QCA.